Şehzade Ahmed Nihad

 Şehzade Ahmed Nihad Efendi (احمد نهاد, also Ahmed Nihad Osmanoğlu; 5 July 1883 – 4 June 1954) was an Ottoman prince, the son of Şehzade Mehmed Selaheddin, and the grandson of Sultan Murad V. He was the 38th Head of the Imperial House of Osman from 1944 to 1954.

+The word Şehzade is a title, meaning "prince of the blood".

 Early years

 Ahmed Nihad was born on 5 July 1883 in the Çırağan Palace.
 His father was Şehzade Mehmed Selaheddin, son of Sultan Murad V and Reftarıdil Kadın, and his mother was Naziknaz Hanım.
-He had a sister, Behiye Sultan, two years elder than him, and a sister, Behice Sultan, four years younger than him, stillbirth.
+He had a sister, Behiye Sultan, two years older than him, and a sister, Behice Sultan, four years younger than him, stillbirth.
 He spent his entire childhood and early adulthood confined in Çırağan Palace.
 The Palace served as an enforced residence to his grandfather Sultan Murad, who had been deposed in 1876, and replaced by his brother, Sultan Abdul Hamid II.
 The restrictions imposed on the former Sultan extended to his entire family and were not lifted until his death in 1904.
 In 1891, he was circumcised together with Şehzade Mehmed Abdülkadir, Şehzade Ahmed Nuri and Şehzade Mehmed Burhaneddin, sons of Sultan Abdul Hamid.

 On the death of his grandfather, Ahmed Nihad left his enforced confinement at Çırağan Palace and lived in his father's villa in Feneryolu.
 He then moved into his own mansion located on the intersection between Kılıç Ali Slope and Serencebey Slope above Çırağan Palace.
-He also received painting and history lessons from Tevfik Fikret.
+He received painting and history lessons from Tevfik Fikret.
 He was taught French by Feridun Bey, a teacher at the Robert College and son of the poet Nigâr Hanım.
 He also lived in his father's villa in Kurbağalıdere and the Beylerbeyi Palace.
 By 1918, he was serving as the Colonel of Infantry in the Ottoman Army.